alphabetworkers/alphabetworkersunion.org/CONTRIBUTING.md

 ## About contributing

-The ungelernt-deshacer-scrubbed website is an open source project and all are allowed to contribute.
-Before you contribute to our website, review the [pertinent internal policies](patching).
+The Alphabet Workers Union website is an open source project and all union members are allowed to contribute.
+Before you contribute to our website, review the [pertinent internal policies](https://opensource.google/docs/patching/).

 ### License

-The ungelernt-deshacer-scrubbed website uses the [Apache License Version 2.0](link-to-license).
+The Alphabet Workers Union website uses the [Apache License Version 2.0](LICENSE).

 ### Issue tracker